Pinterest · Value Expression · Q4 2022 to Q2 2025

 Q4 2022

-Performance+ was approaching $500M in revenue and beating targets when the requests started.
+Performance+ was live and beating targets when the requests started.

 Hard constraints fragment the automation's ability to optimize: every audience excluded shrinks the pool it can target, every spending cap limits its runway.